adambard/learnxinyminutes-docs/julia.html.markdown

 catch ; end
 # You can put any Julia expression inside the parentheses.

-# Another way to format strings is the printf macro.
+# Another way to format strings is the printf macro from the stdlib Printf.
+using Printf
-@printf "%d is less than %f" 4.5 5.3  # 4 is less than 5.300000
+@printf "%d is less than %f\n" 4.5 5.3  # => 5 is less than 5.300000

 # Printing is easy
 println("I'm Julia.
 Nice to meet you!")